 Additionally, comparative cleanability studies could be performed to compare products.
 Typical evaluation factors include (but are not limited to):

 Complexity of the cleaning procedure

-It is recommended to performed studies and plot data normalizing them when appropriate, so that they could be presented on the same plane so that previously unknown sources of variability could be found.
+It is recommended to perform studies and plot data, normalizing them when appropriate so they could be presented on the same plane and previously unknown sources of variability could be found.

-Use of data collection, analysis and evaluation are the most important tasks in a Cleaning Validation program.
+The use of data collection, analysis and evaluation are the most critical tasks in a cleaning validation program.
 The earlier practitioners start realizing this, the better understanding of variability they will achieve.

 Want to learn more about cleaning validation?
 Download the webinar "Digitization of Cleaning Validation Lifecycle."
 It explains how to automate and digitize your cleaning validation activities in a consistent manner.